Repurposing a Jelly Roll Failure

 I wasn't sure if I should keep on going and incorporate the 45 degree bits, so as we all do, I put the blocks up to play and see how many there were and how large of a quilt I would have.

-Of course there were strips with that were solid prints with no white, maybe we can use them?
+Of course there were strips that were solid prints with no white, maybe we can use them?

 Maybe we can hide them in steps?
 Left or right? hmmmm